2011 Hackleburg–Phil Campbell tornado: Phil Campbell

-Mount Hope to Trinity
+Peak intensity, Mount Hope to Trinity

 EF4 and EF5 damage continued as the tornado exited Phil Campbell and tore through rural areas, sweeping away additional homes as it roughly followed County Roads 81 and 82.
 The tornado then reached its maximum intensity as it tore through the rural community of Oak Grove, with the damage intensity reaching well into the EF5 range and a path width over a mile wide.
 Oak Grove suffered a large swath of total devastation as large and well-built brick homes with extensive anchoring were swept completely away, with the debris strewn and wind-rowed long distances through nearby fields.
 A Corvette was thrown 641 ft and severely mangled, and a vehicle missing from one residence was never found.
 A large metal chicken house completely vanished, with nothing recovered at the site but a single piece of metal truss, and numerous large trees in this area were completely debarked.
 A total of 27 people were killed in Franklin County, mainly in and around Phil Campbell.

 The tornado continued into Lawrence County and maintained EF5 strength as it struck the small town of Mount Hope, where significant devastation was incurred to single-family homes and a restaurant.
 Nothing but the foundation and a pile of debris remained at the restaurant site, and a small portion of the restaurant's foundation slab buckled.
 Thousands of hardwood and softwood trees were snapped, with a significant number of trees twisted and debarked with only stubs of branches remaining.
 Many mobile homes were also destroyed with the frames mangled, and a single-family home was completely destroyed, with the walls and contents strewn over a hundred yards.
 WAAY-TV meteorologist and Mount Hope resident Gary Dobbs spotted the tornado from his front window but was unable to get to his storm shelter because he was giving a live report to viewers of WAAY.
 While the house was destroyed around him, Dobbs was thrown 40 ft from his residence.
 The door of the storm shelter on the property was torn off, but no friends therein were seriously injured.
 Dobbs required hospitalization.